lavishaggarwal/spacex/README.md

 When any filter applies, flow go from button click from filter component to index.js to API call and rebinding of content component without refreshing the whole page.

-For performance report, please refer lighthouse screenshot attached by name "Lighthouse Report"
+For performance report, please refer lighthouse report attached by name "Lighthouse Report"